 Regardless of the underlying issue described above, the hostbridge topo module should be hardened such that it doesn't fall over in this situation.
 This is what we are tracking with this issue.

-Updated by Rob Johnston about 1 year ago
+Updated by Rob Johnston over 1 year ago

 Below are links to a pair of core files and prtconf output from the affected system:

 Updated by Robert Mustacchi about 1 year ago